samson84/tarock-sheet/README.md

     - [ ] add license, contribution, proper readme
     - [ ] increase test coverage
     - [ ] also clear the base scores too when resetting the scores
+    - [ ] correct missing key prop in Players.tsx
+- [ ] Milestone 2, store in a permanent storage, share a game
+  - [ ] add validators and defaults to models
+  - [ ] implement error handling and showing to the user
+  - [ ] Set and save the mayor state
+  - [ ] Save the DateTime to the Game
+  - [ ] save the details of the previous games
+    [ ] add random colors to player avatars
+  - [ ] do some authentication / login / firebase
+  - [ ] save the game to a DB e.g. Firebase
+  - [ ] deploy the app to heroku / netlify / vercel / Firebase
+  - [ ] share the game with others
+  - [ ] Sign which player is the mayor in player list, sign it in scores too.
-- [ ] Milestone 2, mobile friendly, UX improvements
+- [ ] Milestone 3, mobile friendly, UX improvements
+  - [ ] add UI tests
   - [ ] refactor
+    - [ ] TarockSheet extract a Game component from the tarock sheet
+    - [ ] split contractSelector to smaller components
+    - [ ] split ContractsTable to smaller components
+  - [ ] refactor
     - [ ] better type checking for dynamic types in Contracts table
   - [ ] usability
+    - [ ] Add default players if empty
     - [ ] Game Properties: show score near the game score selector radio buttons
     - [ ] BidSelector: show the score near the bids
-  - [ ] Sign which player is the mayor in player list, sign it in scores too.

   - [ ] compact Contract Table
     - [ ] collapse fields
     - [ ] compact view